MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

+CI/CD tools can help a team automate their development, deployment, and testing.
+Some tools specifically handle the integration (CI) side, some manage development and deployment (CD), while others specialize in continuous testing or related functions.

 There are two main stages we want to automate:

 - **Build**: to build an image of our app and put in the artifactory.